Overlapping IP addresses

 Scope is used in exactly the same manner for IPv4 and IPv6 addresses.

+On upgrade to BMC Discoveryfrom versions before 20.08, all existing discovered devices are considered to be in the default scope.
 In an upgraded system where you have not previously used scope, you should read this information on scope transition mode.

 A scope is assigned to an endpoint at the time of discovery by the BMC Discovery appliance or cluster, or BMC Discovery Outpost used to perform the discovery.
 When you configure a BMC Discovery appliance with a default scope (Administration > Discovery Configuration), then all endpoints discovered directly from that appliance are assigned the appliance's scope.
 Setting the scope from any cluster member sets the scope for the cluster.